kaarthik108/snowdev/README.md

 - [x] AI interactions for embedding and suggestions
 - [x] Support for snowflake Tasks
 - [x] AI to add the packages to toml file
+- [ ] Support for multiple python scripts in stored procedures
 - [ ] Use AI to modify existing code for optimization
 - [ ] Adding more granularity for AI commands